Is car insurance tax deductible?

 How to deduct your car insurance when filing taxes

 When filing taxes, you may be able to add some or all of the cost of your auto insurance into your business expenses.
-For self-employed individuals and rideshare drivers (such as Uber and Lyft), you will need to fill out the Schedule C form, which can be found on the IRS website.
+For self-employed individuals and rideshare drivers (such as Uber and Lyft), you can fill out tax form Schedule C (form 1040), which can be found on the IRS website.

 Keep in mind that commutes to and from work generally do not qualify as business use.
 Even if you only use your car to commute between work and home and nothing else, it is unlikely to be eligible for tax deductions.
 In general, only driving done during your business hours and for business purposes is eligible.